estuary/flow/site/docs/guides/connect-network.md

 ## Setup for AWS

-To allow SSH tunneling to a database instance hosted on AWS, you'll need to create a virtual computing environment, or instance, in EC2.
+To allow SSH tunneling to a database instance hosted on AWS, you'll need to create a virtual computing environment, or *instance*, in Amazon EC2.

 1. Begin by finding your public SSH key on your local machine.
    In the `.ssh` subdirectory of your user home directory,